djgadd/themosis-illuminate/README.md

 See the [Laravel docs](https://laravel.com/docs/5.4/localization) for more info.

 ### Validation
 Validation requires Translation and Filesystem.
 It replaces the built in Themosis Validator (if you use the facade) which is more of a sanatiser than a validator.
+The Validator has been extended with a `valid_nonce` rule that can be used to verify a nonce.

 #### Activation
 Add the service provider to your `theme/resources/config/providers.config.php`: - `KeltieCochrane\Illuminate\Validation\ValidationServiceProvider::class,`

-Add the facades in your `theme/resources/config/theme.config.php`: - `'Lang' => KeltieCochrane\Illuminate\Validation\ValidatorFacade::class,`
+Add the facades in your `theme/resources/config/theme.config.php`: - `'Validator' => KeltieCochrane\Illuminate\Validation\ValidatorFacade::class,`

 #### Examples
 ```
   $validator = Validator::make($request->all(), [
-    'title' => 'required|unique:posts|max:255',
+    'title' => 'required|max:255',
     'body' => 'required',
+    'nonce' => 'valid_nonce:action',
   ]);

   if ($validator->fails()) {